wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/_index.md

       title: Research
       subtitle: Multilayer optoelectronics — materials, interfaces, and device platforms
       text: |
-        The LENS Laboratory develops monolithically stacked multilayer optoelectronic devices that push the efficiency and functionality limits of conventional single-junction platforms.
-By engineering the spectral response across integrated semiconductor layers, we work toward a new generation of technologies — from ultrahigh-efficiency solar cells and high-performance light-emitting devices to broadband colour image sensors and solar-driven fuel generation — that share common materials and fabrication challenges yet serve distinct technological purposes.
+        The LENS Laboratory is passionate about the design and engineering of new-generation materials and device architectures for optoelectronics that unlock the performance and functionality of conventional device platforms.

-Our materials focus spans metal-halide perovskites and related emerging semiconductors, chosen for their broad bandgap tunability and processing versatility.
-Core research themes include novel thin-film growth methods, interface energetics and recombination, light management in complex device stacks, and advanced characterisation of integrated multilayer devices under realistic operating conditions.
+        Current directions include **Ultrahigh-efficiency photovoltaics**, **Novel dry and solution-based thin-film growth technologies**, and **Device concepts for enhanced light-matter interactions** — with a longer-term vision spanning solar fuels, photodetectors, and integrated optoelectronic platforms.

         [Read more about our research →](/research/)
     design: